-I realized there are two types of female gamers: one who plays to past time (no wonder there are so many beautiful women who stream on Twitch) and one who are enthusiast about the medium.
+I realized there are two types of female gamers: one who plays past time (no wonder there are so many beautiful women who stream on Twitch) and one who is enthusiastic about the medium.
 I fall into the second group.
-Finding a group of passionate gamers, especially female players who appreciate game for its creativity and aesthetic is hard.
+Finding a group of passionate gamers, especially female players who appreciate games for their creativity and aesthetic is hard.
 And what made it more alienating is that I am not at all a competitive gamer despite the fact I like fighting and challenging video games.
 Speed run and rank never meant anything to me in video games, unless I’m working on a trophy just to complete it for completion’s sake.
 If anything, I’m competitive against myself.
-I prefer teamwork than competitive play if I have to play with people.
+I prefer teamwork to competitive play if I have to play with people.

 “Women love romance-related content.
 It’s nothing new.”- from √Letter.

-I will continue to write about films, T.V shows and books, but niche video games have always been my biggest interest.
-It’s the game design and the thought process behind the making of games is what intrigued me, but more importantly, it asks tough questions and sees the world from an outsider perspective.
+I will continue to write about films, T.V shows, and books, but niche video games have always been my biggest interest.
+It’s the game design and the thought process behind the making of games that intrigued me, but more importantly, it asks tough questions and sees the world from an outsider’s perspective.
 For that reason, I always have a lot to say.
 What I’m really searching for is meaning in the media and that’s what this blog is all about.

-I probably won’t publish many gaming content as it requires a decent amount of time gaming and the fact I only play a few games per a year and I play it thoroughly to give it an accurate rating.
-I mentioned about games because it’s my main hobby and it is just something to be expected in the future for this blog because my backlog is going no where.
+I probably won’t publish much gaming content as it requires a decent amount of time gaming and the fact, and I only play a few games per year and I play it thoroughly to give it an accurate rating.
+I mentioned about games because it’s my main hobby and it is just something to be expected in the future for this blog because my backlog is going nowhere.
 I could do streaming like most gamers but I don’t see myself as an entertainer.
 When I play games, I like to take my time.
 I play to think as oddly as it sounds.

 If you are new to my blog, please check out some of my favorite posts I wrote in no particular order: